 Does your center or classroom choose not to focus on Halloween?
 Spiders can be an alternative that is not Halloween but offers a fun theme.
-While this activity could be used for Halloween, it could also fit in an exploration of nursery rhymes (Little Miss Muffet or Isty Bitsy Spider), spiders and insects, or even fall.
+While this activity could be used for a Halloween party, it could also fit in an exploration of nursery rhymes (Little Miss Muffet or Isty Bitsy Spider), spiders and insects, or even fall.
 This activity is great for a math center or fine motor center.

-Spider Ring Counting Game
+Spider Ring Game

 Counting is an important skill for preschoolers.
 As they count objects, they begin to understand that the number they are saying (three) means a group of a certain quantity (three objects).
 They must grasp the meaning of quantity before they can understand that the symbols (numerals) mean that quantity.